CarMaintenanceIPS3/Portfolio/README.md

 I want to explain Savevehicle.ts in the test folder.
 In the file there are two tests named;

-1.  **responds with success when given valid data** This test is for simulating a successful scenario where valid vehicle data is sent to the `saveVehicle` endpoint in the api folder.
+1.  **responds with success when given valid data** This test is for simulating a successful scenario where valid vehicle data is sent to the `saveVehicle.ts` endpoint in the api folder.
 The expected result is a status code of 200 and a success message from the server.

 2.  **responds with error when given invalid data** This test simulates an error scenario where incorrect vehicle data is sent to the same endpoint.
 I expect the server to return a status code of 500 and an error message.